makhanifahim/Transaction-Management/README.md

 ### Quick Start
    * Java : https://www.java.com/en/download/
    * Maven : https://maven.apache.org/download.cgi
--Please go through it and download and configer it as per your Operating system -After installing Required this you can run the jar file using command ->Open the cmd in location where the file is Downloaded ->java-<name for jar file>
+->Please go through it and download and configer it as per your Operating system ->After installing Required this you can run the jar file using command ->Open the cmd in location where the file is Downloaded ->java-<name for jar file>
 ### Following Dependency is been added in maven